The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 The SpaceX charter includes a corporate opportunity waiver, which explicitly permits Musk and his affiliates to direct future business opportunities (acquisitions, technologies, customers) to other ventures without offering them to SpaceX first.
 Most public companies impose at least a duty of disclosure on such opportunities.
 SpaceX does not, which is exactly what allows the related-party pattern to continue post-IPO.

-SpaceX reincorporated in Texas in 2024 as a coordinated structural choice that allows it to use mandatory arbitration provisions in its IPO.
+SpaceX made the deliberate choice to reincorporate in Texas in 2024, likely so that it could include mandatory arbitration provisions in its IPO.
 These provisions require investors to resolve federal securities claims through private arbitration rather than in court.
-The practical effect is to eliminate public-company investors’ class-action securities lawsuits and to remove the public-disclosure deterrent that litigation tends to produce through discovery and settlement.
-The SEC reversed its long-standing policy in September 2025 to allow mandatory arbitration provisions in IPO charters.
+The practical effect is to eliminate class-action lawsuits and to remove the deterrent that litigation forces through discovery and settlement.
+The SEC significantly changed its long-standing policy in September 2025 to allow mandatory arbitration provisions in IPO charters.
 While Delaware law prohibits these clauses, Texas allows them; SpaceX’s 2024 reincorporation in Texas positioned it to use the newly available structure as soon as the SEC policy permitted.
-The combined effect of the reincorporation and the arbitration clause is that the standard post-IPO enforcement pathways available to public investors at peer companies are materially weaker at SpaceX.
+The combined effect of the reincorporation and the arbitration clause is that the standard post-IPO enforcement pathways available to public investors are materially weaker with SpaceX than with public peers.

 Strategic Event Timing